ombulabs/blog/_posts/2019-07-29-vim-basics.markdown

 ## VIM modes
-Vim is a "modal editor" that means vim will behave different depending on which mode you currently are.
+Vim is a "modal editor", which means vim will behave different depending on which mode you are currently on.

 I'll introduce you to three basic modes. **NORMAL**, **INSERT** and **VISUAL**.
-There are a couple more, but this are the basics ones, and it's all you need to know for now.
+There are a couple more, but these are the basics ones, and they are all you need to know for now.

-## NORMAL - The default's vim mode
+## NORMAL - The default vim mode

 This is where you'll spend most of your time and it's the mode where the magic happens.
 In this mode you can execute commands.
 Commands can be a simple letter, for example if you press the letter `j` you'll see your cursor goes down one line and if you press the letter `k` it will go up.
-In this mode you'll do things like navigate trough your text file, removing, copyieng and pasting text.
+In this mode you'll do things like navigate through your text file, removing, copying and pasting text.

 ### Navigation
 While you are in **NORMAL** mode you would need to move around your text file.
-This are the basics commads that will help you achieve that.
+These are the basics commands that will help you achieve that.

 ```
       k